Domestic 2030・2050 Environmental Vision / Medium-term Sustainability Plan

 • We will improve our industrial waste recycling ratio by 5%.

-• Continue to provide environmental education on waste and recycling, and expand the use of recycled fuels such as plastics to reduce general waste.
+• Continue to provide environmental education on waste and recycling, and expand the use of plastics and other recycled fuels to reduce general waste.

 Eco-friendly products Development of eco-friendly products and services <Opportunities>